-Timeline and Process for Preparing the Annual College Report on the Master Plan

-March of each year The Institutional Planning and Effectiveness Committee requests that parties responsible for Actions identified in the strategic plan submit progress reports.
-May of each year Responsible parties submit progress updates to Institutional Planning and Effectiveness Committee.
-The committee: • Consolidates the reports of progress on the Strategic Plan Actions; Analyzes the progress report in achieving the District Objectives; Edits or augments the Actions for the coming year as needed based on the assessment of the outcomes of the current year's work; and Identify improvements in district policies and procedures that resulted from these Actions.
-The Co-chairs of the Institutional Planning and Effectiveness Committee draft the College of the Sequoias Annual Report on the Master Plan.
-October of each year The Institutional Planning and Effectiveness Committee submits the draft of this annual report to the District Governance Senate for review and comment.
+Timeline and Process for Preparing the Annual College Report on the Master Plan of progress on the Strategic Plan Actions; ort in achieving the District Objectives; ions for the coming year as needed based on the ort in achieving the District Objectives; ions for the coming year as needed based on the ort in achieving the District Objectives; ions for the coming year as needed based on the nes of the current year's work; and district policies and procedures that resulted lanning and Effectiveness Committee draft the port on the Master Plan.
+The Institutional Planning and Effectiveness Committee submits the draft of this annual report to the District Governance Senate for review and comment.
 This feedback is incorporated into the draft which is then distributed District-wide for review and comment.
-November of each year The District Governance Senate incorporates feedback from the District-wide review to prepare a final draft and submits the final draft to the Superintendent/President for review and approval.
-December of each year The College of the Sequoias Annual Report on the Master Plan is presented to the Board of Trustees and distributed as appropriate to both internal and external constituencies online and/or in print.
+The District Governance Senate incorporates feedback from the District-wide review to prepare a final draft and submits the final draft to the Superintendent/President for review and approval.
+The College of the Sequoias Annual Report on the Master Plan is presented to the Board of Trustees and distributed as appropriate to both internal and external constituencies online and/or in print.